What Pennsylvanians should know about Russia’s invasion - NewsBreak

 HARRISBURG, Pa.
 (WHTM) — Another ominous move by Russia Monday afternoon as President Vladimir Putin gave a long, aggressive speech on Russian television announcing that he is recognizing multiple parts of Ukraine as independent regions.

 The United States and the rest of NATO remain united against what may be an imminent invasion.
-The U.S. has now levied harsh economic sanctions on Russia.Harrisburg gas stations report 6 cent per gallon increase in prices, says Russia tensions a factor
+The U.S. has now levied harsh economic sanctions on Russia.4 PA state troopers hurt in crash during pursuit

 A local expert at Harrisburg University shared with abc27 that some European counties could pay a price if conflict escalated since Russia is Europe’s biggest supplier of natural gas.

 “If and when it occurs NATO and United States cooperate.
-When it comes to sanctions, the big deal is going to be the sanctions on the Europeans quite frankly and directly because Russia and the eu trade quite a bit in the energy space,” said Dr. Terrill Frantz, an associate professor at Harrisburg University.Has Russia invaded Ukraine?
+When it comes to sanctions, the big deal is going to be the sanctions on the Europeans quite frankly and directly because Russia and the eu trade quite a bit in the energy space,” said Dr. Terrill Frantz, an associate professor at Harrisburg University.VIDEO: I-81 reopened after loose cows corralled